 Transfer the brussel sprouts to a baking sheet, leaving plenty of room between them.
 Don’t forget, you’ll be smashing them, so they’re going to spread out — Sometimes it’s easier to use two baking sheets.

 Use a mason jar, or sturdy glass to press the tops of each brussel sprout into a patty.
 Cover the smashed brussel sprouts with parmesan.

 This smashed brussel sprouts recipe is incredibly flavorful and totally easy to throw together!
 There are a ton of variations to this recipe, too.
 Let’s look at some…

 Preparing these smashed brussel sprouts is so simple and eating them is such a treat!

 There are so many variations of this dish, and it can be adapted for any lifestyle.
 I’m telling you, these smashed brussel sprouts could be one of the best low carb dinner ideas of the week!
 Here are a few ideas to customize them to your taste:

 You don’t necessarily have to smash the brussel sprouts, but if you leave them whole, they’ll take a little longer to cook.

 Adjusting mix ins.

-Adapting the smashed brussel sprouts mix ins to your taste buds and eating plan is easy!
+Adapting the smashed brussel sprouts mix ins to your taste buds and low carb food list is easy!
 Here are a few variations:

 - You can skip all mix ins for these roasted brussel sprouts, and top them with cheese for even easier keto side dishes.